mpaolino/sqlite-execute-module/README.md

 ```

 Beware that this is  SQL function, so if you use it in an injection it might execute numerous times, be careful.
-Also, this is just a very lame and simple PoC that I did for a small part of a pentest, and using it will be very visible in logs, this can be easily converted to include a reverse shell payload or whatever you like.
+This module can be easily converted to include a reverse shell payload or whatever you like.
 As always, be nice.

 How to compile
 --------------

-Theres a Makefile, just run `make` it will generate the sqlite-execute-module.so.
+There's a Makefile, just run `make` it will generate the sqlite-execute-module.so.
 This is a shared library, if you want you can statically compile it, [DYOR](https://www.sqlite.org/loadext.html), it's easy.
 Theres a `test-command` script to load and execute an `ls` locally to test it.